 The secure CJSM email is:

-Pamela practises in all areas of criminal defence, including serious crime and offences alleging violence (attempted murder, section 18 and section 20 offences), drugs, firearms, robbery, animal welfare, abuse of process submissions and confiscation.
+Pamela practises in all areas of criminal defence, including serious crime and offences alleging violence (attempted murder, section 18 and section 20 offences), drugs offences, firearms offences, and cases involving animal welfare.
+She has experience of abuse of process submissions and of confiscation proceedings.
 She has appeared before the Court of Appeal on numerous occasions.
-She has significant experience in public order law and offences arising out of protests, having represented miners during the 1980s, anti-poll tax and anti-war protestors more recently.
+She has significant experience in public order law and offences arising out of protests, having represented miners during the 1980s, anti poll tax in the 1990s and anti war protestors more recently.
 She has been noted for dealing with difficult and sensitive cases over the years.
 She has been led in cases ranging from murder to confiscation and RIPA and been both led junior and junior alone in the High Court in dangerous dogs cases.

 Dangerous dogs & animal welfare

 Pamela has extensive experience in dangerous dogs law and has appeared, been consulted, and advised in numerous cases since the ‘draconian’ Dangerous Dogs Act 1991 was first enacted.
-Her work in this area is both under criminal and civil proceedings (Dogs Act 1871) and the work includes section 1 breed type, and section 3 aggravated and non-aggravated offences.
+Her work in this area involves both criminal (section 1 breed type, section 3 aggravated and non-aggravated offences) and civil proceedings (Dogs Act 1871).

-She has appeared on many occasions in both the magistrates’ courts (which include some of the ‘amnesty cases’ in Liverpool) and Crown Court.
+She has appeared on many occasions in both the magistrates’ courts (which include some of the ‘amnesty cases’ in Liverpool) and Crown Court, in judicial review challenges and in appeals by way of case stated.

-- The Queen on the application of Sandhu v Isleworth Crown Court (EWHC) 1658 (Admin): the court has no power under the Dangerous Dogs Act to direct where a prohibited dog (Section 1, DDA) lives as there is no power in the Act to impose conditions, whereas the court does have a power if the charge is under Section 3 of the Act.
-When considering if the dog is a danger to public safety it is the dog that the court must consider and if the court decides that the dog does not present a danger to public safety and makes a contingent destruction order, the dog shall be exempted provided the conditions set out in the Dangerous Dogs Compensation and Exemption Schemes Order 1991 (amendment in 1997) are satisfied.
-A person other than the owner can be keeper of a dog, this is not a transfer of ownership and therefore is not in contravention of Section 1(2)(c) of the DDA 1991;
+- The Queen on the application of Sandhu v Isleworth Crown Court (EWHC) 1658 (Admin) – the court has no power under the Dangerous Dogs Act to direct where a prohibited dog (under section 1 of the Act) lives as there is no power in the Act to impose conditions, whereas the court does have a power if the charge is under section 3 of the Act.
+When considering if the dog is a danger to public safety, it is the dog that the court must consider, not the owner: if the court decides that the dog does not present a danger to public safety and makes a contingent destruction order, the dog shall be exempted provided that the conditions set out in the Dangerous Dogs Compensation and Exemption Schemes Order 1991 (amendment in 1997) are satisfied.
+A person other than the owner can be keeper of a dog, this is not a transfer of ownership and therefore is not in contravention of section 1(2)(c) of the DDA 1991.This case clarified the statute and parliament have since amended the law so that a court can have some discretion as to the owner of a dog being fit and proper to be in charge and restricted who can be keeper of a prohibited dog in 2014 and 2015.

-- R v Canterbury Crown Court 2012: By virtue of section 4A(5) an order for destruction may be contingent on measures for its control specified by the court.
+- R v Canterbury Crown Court (2012) – By virtue of section 4A(5) an order for destruction may be contingent on measures for the dog’s control specified by the court.
 This can include the court having power to direct where the dog can reside.

-Pamela practises in all areas of criminal defence, including serious crime and offences alleging violence (attempted murder, section 18 and section 20 offences), drugs, firearms, robbery, animal welfare, abuse of process submissions and confiscation.
-She has a tenacity when defending her client, both in her preparation for cases and in her advocacy.
+Pamela practises in all areas of criminal defence, including serious crime and offences alleging violence (attempted murder, section 18 and section 20 offences), drugs offences, firearms offences and robbery; and cases involving animal welfare, abuse of process submissions and confiscation.
+She is tenacious when defending her client, both in her preparation of cases and in her advocacy.

 - Law Degree